HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-size-js.png",
-  caption="CMS providers Wix and Squarespace utilize more javascript on average.", description="Column chart showing the median weight of JavaScript resources downloaded in each of the top 5 most adopted CMSs, for each device .", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1169405351&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="CMS providers Wix and Squarespace utilize more javascript on average.", description="Column chart showing the median weight of JavaScript resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1169405351&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
   )
 }}

-The largest five CMSs all deliver pages that rely on JavaScript, with Drupal delivering the least amount of JavaScript bytes–416 KB on mobile, while Wix delivers the most JavaScript bytes, over 1.3 MB.
+The top five CMSs all deliver pages that rely on JavaScript, with Drupal delivering the least amount of JavaScript bytes: 416 KB on mobile.
+Wix delivers the most JavaScript bytes, over 1.3 MB.

 #### HTML document

 {{ figure_markup(
   image="median-size-html.png",
-  caption="Wix delivers more kilobytes of HTML across the median request than the other 4 sites combined.", description="Column chart showing the median weight of the HTML resource downloaded in each of the top 5 most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1713320070&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Wix delivers more kilobytes of HTML across the median request than the other 4 sites combined.", description="Column chart showing the median weight of the HTML resource downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1713320070&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
   )
 }}

 Examining the HTML document sizes, we can see that most of the top CMSs deliver a median HTML size of ~22 KB–37 KB, except Wix which delivers ~118 KB, a minor improvement over 2021’s results.
 This may suggest extensive use of inlined resources and shows an area that can be further improved.